-According to the European Central Bank consumer price index, the euro experienced an average inflation rate of 1.41% per year.
-Prices in 2018 are 16.7% higher than prices in 2007.
+According to the European Central Bank consumer price index, prices in 2018 are 16.67% higher than prices in 2007.
+The euro experienced an average inflation rate of 1.41% per year during this period.

 In other words, €100 in 2007 is equivalent in purchasing power to €116.67 in 2018, a difference of €16.67 over 11 years.